Horse racing in the Philippines: 1970s

 In 1971, the MJC's Gran Copa trophy was lost in a fire.
 Today only a replica exists at the San Lazaro Leisure Park (SLLP).
-Despite of the loss, the Gran Copa de Manila horseracing event continued during the 1970s.
+Despite the loss, the Gran Copa de Manila horseracing event continued during the 1970s.
 With San Miguel Beer as the sponsor, two divisions of the Gran Copa de Manila were being held.
 The event also became known as the San Miguel Beer Copa or SMB Copa due to SMB sponsorship.

 In 1972, both the MJCI and the PRC were given franchises to "construct, operate and maintain their own racetracks for a period of 25 years".
 This was made into law by the Philippine Congress with Republic Acts No. 6631 and 6632.

 In 1974, the twelfth Asian Racing Conference was held in the Philippines.
 Also during 1974, the Philippine Racing Commission (PHILRACOM) was created through Presidential Decree No. 420.
 PHILRACOM was given the responsibility to promote and administer the development of horseracing in the Philippines as "a sport and a source of revenue and employment".
 The PHILRACOM was established through the efforts of the Metropolitan Association of Race Horse Owners (MARHO), an organization formed when a shortage in the supply of horsefeed, such as oats, occurred.
 On March 20, 1974, the two entities sharing authority over horseracing were the Philippine Racing Commission and the Games and Amusements Board (GAB).

 As of June 3, 1977, through Presidential Decree No. 1157, the rate of taxes from horseracing (together with Jai-alai) was equivalent to 10% of an individual's Sweepstakes winnings or dividends corresponding to each winning ticket, after deducting the cost of the ticket.